-If Mr. Bhasin's employment is terminated by us without cause (as defined in the employment agreement) or by Mr. Bhasin for good reason, Mr. Bhasin is entitled to a lump sum payment, within 60 days of such termination, of an amount equal to the sum of (I) any earned but unpaid base salary through the date of termination, (II) any earned but unpaid bonus for any fiscal year preceding the fiscal year in which the termination occurs, (III) a pro-rated bonus for the year in which the termination occurs and (IV) the dollar value of all accrued and unused vacation.
-In addition, Mr. Bhasin is entitled to payment of an amount equal to the sum of two times Mr. Bhasin's then current base salary and two times the annual bonus received for the fiscal year preceding the fiscal year in which the termination occurs.
-In addition, we will continue to provide Mr. Bhasin and his dependents with health benefits at the same level of coverage and benefits as is provided to our US-based senior executives for two years following the date of termination, or if such continuation is not permitted under the relevant plans, an amount in cash (after tax) equal to the amount necessary to provide Mr. Bhasin with such health benefits.
+If Mr. Bhasin's employment is terminated by us without cause (as defined in the employment agreement) or by Mr. Bhasin for good reason, then in addition to any earned but unpaid salary or bonus and payment for accrued but unused vacation, Mr. Bhasin is entitled to a lump sum payment of an amount equal to the sum of (I) one times Mr. Bhasin's then current base salary and (II) one times the annual bonus received for the fiscal year preceding the fiscal year in which the termination occurs.
+In addition, we will reimburse Mr. Bhasin for the cost of acquiring health benefits for himself and his dependents at the same level of coverage and benefits as is provided to our US-based senior executives (together with a gross up for any taxes payable as a result of such reimbursement) for two years following the date of termination or any earlier date on which he and his dependents become eligible for such health benefits from another employer.